Trevor Larnach Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The 10.2 strikeouts per nine innings compiled by the White Sox pitching staff paces the league.
+- The White Sox pitching staff ranks first in MLB with a collective 10.2 strikeouts per nine innings.

-- The White Sox have a 5.96 team ERA that ranks 29th across all league pitching staffs.
+- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.80).

-- The White Sox allow the second-most home runs in baseball (48 total, 1.7 per game).
+- White Sox pitchers combine to allow 49 total home runs at a clip of 1.6 per game (second-most in the league).

-- Kopech gets the start for the White Sox, his sixth of the season.
-He is 0-3 with a 7.01 ERA and 27 strikeouts in 25 2/3 innings pitched.
+- Cease gets the start for the White Sox, his seventh of the season.
+He is 2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched.

-- The righty last pitched on Wednesday against the Toronto Blue Jays, when he went five innings, allowing four earned runs while giving up six hits.
+- In his most recent time out on Thursday against the Tampa Bay Rays, the righty threw four innings, allowing six earned runs while surrendering nine hits.

-- The 27-year-old has an ERA of 7.01, with 9.5 strikeouts per nine innings, in five games this season.
-Opponents have a .280 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.